APPRENTICE GUIDE

 How many off-the-job training hours does an electrical apprentice need?

 It depends on your start date.
-For apprenticeships starting from 1 August 2025 it is a fixed total set per standard — 1,066 hours for the Installation & Maintenance Electrician standard (ST0152) across the whole apprenticeship.
-For starts before that date the older rule applies: at least 20% of paid working hours, about 7.5 hours per week on a 37.5-hour contract.
+For apprenticeships starting from 1 August 2025 it is a fixed total set per standard — 1,066 hours for Installation & Maintenance Electrician (ST0152) across the whole apprenticeship, and 626 hours for Domestic Electrician (ST1017).
+For starts before that date the older rule applies: at least 20% of paid working hours, which is 6 hours a week on a 30-hour contract and 7.5 hours on a 37.5-hour contract.

 1,066